The Twentieth Century: Successor series

 The series was replaced in 1967 with a spin-off, The 21st Century.
 Produced by many of The Twentieth Century team and narrated by Cronkite, the new series focused on what humankind could shape and expect by examining aspects of the future already evident in the present.
 It was sponsored by Union Carbide ("The Discovery Company").
 The 21st Century ran only three seasons (its final broadcast was on 4 January 1970).
 The reason given was that the writers had run out of topics, but CBS may have wanted a more commercially successful program.

 The original program concept was revived in 1994 with The 20th Century with Mike Wallace.
-The new series was produced by CBS News Productions in association with A&E Network and premiered on The History Channel.
-166 episodes were produced and aired during 1994-2005.
-Peter Fish arranged, adapted, and extended the original theme music, for which Antheil remained uncredited.
+The new series was produced by CBS News Productions in association with A&E Network and premiered on The History CChannel.166 episodes were produced and aired during 1994-2005. eter Fish arranged, adapted, and extended the original theme music, for which Antheil remained uncredited.